Branding financial services

 How rebranding financial services can steal share

-Financial Services, Mutual funds, brokerage houses and financial advisers believe that their fortunes mirror the success or failure of the stock market.
-That is, if the stock market is down, clients leave, and if the stock market is up, clients stay.
+Even when rebranding financial services, many of those organizations believe that their fortunes mirror the success or failure of the stock market.
+That is, if the stock market is down, clients leave.
+If the stock market is up, clients stay.

 Those beliefs are called precepts and they are the keys to stealing market share from the competition.
 Aligning your brand with a core precept is the action that changes behavior.
 And it causes human beings to change their minds, attitudes and actions.

 However, now more than ever, financial firms must create brand equity to retain their client base.
 And, importantly, attract new clients.
-If a brand has meaning beyond just numbers, it may have the ability to increase market share.
+Brand holds meaning beyond just numbers, which means rebranding financial services may increase market share.